Courses

 Prerequisites

-Strongly recommend a bachelor's degree in math, physics, statistics, electrical and computer engineering, or computer science.
-Additionally, the following competencies are recommended to complete the homework activities:
+A bachelor's degree in math, physics, statistics, electrical and computer engineering, or computer science is strongly recommended.
+The following competencies in particular will be required to be successful in the course:

 • Linear algebra: Able to perform matrix operations including addition, subtraction, and multiplication.
 Participants should also know what eigenvectors are and be familiar with singular value decomposition.